NanoBillion/gallant/README.md

 Codepoints >= U+10000 can be part of a BDF file, but cannot be used by core X11 since it internally restricts glyph encoding numbers to 16 bit.
-(This does not apply to **Xft** rendered fonts).
+(This limitation does not apply to **Xft** rendered fonts).

 The FreeBSD
 [vt(4)](https://man.freebsd.org/cgi/man.cgi?query=vt&apropos=0&sektion=4)
-driver would work with fine with the full codepoint range.
+driver works with fine with the full 32 bit codepoint range.

 ## How do I load/use this font?

 ### As an X11 Raster Font, e.g. for Xterm(1)

-Install the BDF file where X11 looks for fonts.
-The following example uses `$HOME/.fonts` as the font directory.
+Install the BDF file `gallant.bdf` where X11 looks for fonts.
+You can query the current font path with `xset q | sed -n '/^Font/,/^ /p'`.
+If you do not have write permission to any of the font directories, you may create your own under, say, `$HOME/.fonts`.

+The following example uses `$HOME/.fonts` as the font directory and adds it to the font path.
+To make the font path addition permanent, you should add the `xset` lines to your `$HOME/.xinitrc` or equivalent X11 startup file.

 ```
 mkdir -p $HOME/.fonts